Binge Eating Symptoms Treatment and Support

 Binge Eating Overview

-Binge eating disorder affects more men and women than anorexia or bulimia.
+Binge eating disorder affects more men and women than anorexia or bulimia and is the most common of all eating disorders, affecting an estimated 2 to 5 percent of adults.
 Like those with bulimia, people with binge eating disorder consume unusually large amounts of food on a regular basis.
 This compulsion to eat brings about intense feelings of embarrassment, guilt and shame, causing many to hide their behavior.
+Despite feeling ashamed and disgusted, people with binge eating disorder feel an overwhelming compulsion to continue bingeing well beyond the point of fullness.

 Also known as compulsive overeating, binge eating disorder is characterized by frequent episodes of uncontrollable eating, either in one sitting or throughout the day, even when uncomfortably full.
 Despite a strong desire to stop, they feel out of control and powerless.